Steps to take if you would like to request reinstatement of a sanctioned license:

 If your Board Order does not specify the amount of time from your last Board action of revoked, suspended or surrender of license until now, the time is one year from the date of Proof of Service of your final document approved by the Board.

-Read the chapter 4 rules, Sections 655--4.11 through 4.11(5) that explain how to submit an application for reinstatement of licensure, subsequent to disciplinary action by the Board of Nursing.
+Read the administrative rules (655 IAC 20.36) that explain how to submit an application for reinstatement of licensure, subsequent to disciplinary action by the Board of Nursing.
 Please read them carefully and completely, as your request will not be considered until you have complied with the requirements identified.
 Be sure to include your full name, address and phone number with your initial application materials.

 Upon receipt, the information will be reviewed for completeness.